jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 **Vassy**:
-The latest I'm hearings there will be a motion introduced by the liberals. and the nature of the tension I should just say is over how many times they should be meeting.
+The latest I'm hearing is there will be a motion introduced by the liberals. and the nature of the tension I should just say is over how many times they should be meeting.
 The liberals are offering once a week in person and then some virtual, supplemental sessions.
 The n.
 D.p. and the bloc quÉbÉcois are supportive of thatin various forms.